filecoin-project/devgrants/open-grant-proposals/open-proposal-http2ipfs.md

 **Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** `Yes`

-# Project Description
+## Project Description

-*Support the transition from HTTP to IPFS:*
+***Support the transition from HTTP to IPFS:***

 - During the transition(HTTP2IPFS), there's tremendous need to transport(transform maybe) existing content from the HTTP-based web to the IPFS-based web.

 - Standing on the giants of all kinds of great tools such as [youtube-dl](https://github.com/ytdl-org/youtube-dl), and further integrating them properly, the solution works.

-- Do appreciated the solid foundation by IPFS and FileCoin!  <3
+- Do appreciated the solid foundation by IPFS and Filecoin!  <3

 ## Value

-Please describe in more detail why this proposal is valuable for the Filecoin ecosystem.
-Answer the following questions:
 - What are the benefits to getting this right?
+*A:It largely improves the applicability/accessibility of IPFS/Filecoin via better serving people with valuable content.*

 - What are the risks if you don't get it right?
+*A:The deployment process of IPFS/Filecoin probably would not reach a reasonable speed as it ought to be.*

 - What are the risks that will make executing on this project difficult?

-This section should be 1-3 paragraphs long.
+*A:Talents for Engineering, Funding, Incentives, ...*

 ## Deliverables